 Menstrual irregularities experienced by women can be a possible indicator of a thyroid disorder.
 Women suffering from hyperthyroidism often experience irregular or missed periods.
 On the other hand, hypothyroidism results in more than usual menstrual bleeding.

 Excessive energy and shaking

-Apart from ensuring proper medical care and sticking to the prescribed medications, you can also make changes in your daily lifestyle such as getting adequate exercise and following a thyroid-specific diet routine to manage these conditions.
+Apart from ensuring proper medical care and sticking to the prescribed medications, you can also make changes in your daily lifestyle such as getting adequate exercise and following a thyroid-specific diet to manage these conditions.
 Thyroid specific diet includes having iodized salt, avoiding cabbage, cauliflower, broccoli and soya in diet.
 It is recommended that you get a thyroid test once every 3 months.